 - I always like to include the children in our plans for homeschool travels before we head out.
 This way, they know what is expected of them ahead of time and what our priorities look like when we are away from home.

 - Our goal was to tackle at least an hour or two of homeschool work during the weekdays for the little ones and three to four hours for the older girls, and then spend the rest of the time having fun and exploring.

 Now, my family chose South Beach Resort because we’d never been to the area before, and we really wanted to get our toes in the sand at Myrtle Beach.
 One of my top schoolcation tips is to look for a resort like this one that has roomy villas, strong WiFi and amazing amenities (like pools!).

 How We Planned Our Travel & School Days

 Homeschool work was done on Friday, Monday and Tuesday.
-Because my husband has been working remotely for some time now due to COVID-19, we took advantage of the time he spent working on his laptop at the resort to get our homeschool done.
+Because my husband has been working remotely for some time now due to COVID-19, he was able to work while traveling and we took full advantage of the time he spent on his laptop at the resort to get our homeschool done.
 It worked perfectly because my youngest, Benjamin, took his nap at that time, too!